ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^color]: Actually I only relaized that this was the cause of the issue when I re-read [the code for the function](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/bebf6d81b91680bccc4ce7db3e7d739261573282/src/Graphics/Avatars/Pixelated.hs#L31-L43) when I was writing this article.
 I suppose that's what I get for writing code at 3 AM.

 [^color-alg-2]: Originally I tried taking the product of the ord values, however that did not result in a very good color distribution.
 So I tried summing them instead, and that yielded a good distribution.

+[^github-pattern]: I only really looked at the GitHub avatar pattern in this detail after I had designed the pattern generation algorithm I would use.
+Before then I had only really taken note that the avatars were symmetrical on the y-axis.
+If figured that by not analyzing the patterns too much, I would be able to be more creative in the design of the pattern generation algorithm I would create.

+[^md5-coincidence]: The fact that the two both happened to be in amounts of 32 was actually entirely by coincidence.
+I kind of just lucked out there.

+[^map-map]: This is also when I learned that you could map a function over a two dimensional list by just composing `map` with its self.
+That's actually kind of cool.